 Distance from Melbourne: 120 km (approx. 2 hours)

-This one is a special addition.
-It’s a hiker’s-only campground, but it’s free, beautiful and serves up a solid nature kick – so it well and truly makes the list.
+This one is a special addition to this free camping Melbourne list.
+It’s a hiker’s-only campground, but it’s free, beautiful and serves up a solid nature kick – so it well and truly makes the list of best free camping spots near Melbourne.

 The Cathedral Ranges is the perfect spot for a quick and dirty weekend away.
 It’s not far from Melbourne, has plenty to do, and of course, it’s free.
 There’s a 1.4 km uphill slog along Jawbone Creek Track to get there.
 Or if you’re looking to push yourself then tackle the full Northern and Southern Circuits over a weekend, treating yourself to the epic Sugarloaf Peak along the way.